 Green tea matcha bundt cake with red bean paste and whipped cream ice cream.

-Because of the Kids Baking Championship’s Lava Cake episode, purchase we’re baking a lot of bundt cakes at the moment.
-Last recipe yielded too much batter for my 6 mini bundt cake pan, neurosurgeon so I reduced the recipe by 50%.
-This resulted in too small bundt cakes, about it more like donuts.
+Because of the Kids Baking Championship’s Lava Cake episode, we’re baking a lot of bundt cakes at the moment.
+Last recipe yielded too much batter for my 6 mini bundt cake pan, so I reduced the recipe by 50%.
+This resulted in too small bundt cakes, more like donuts.
 The side benefit is that it’s a healthier serving size.

 125 g all purpose flour